team-blue-tea/applaudify/README.md

+#### Note: We are currently rebuilding this project from scratch, current state will not match our planned future version.

 # Applaudify

 Welcome to **Applaudify** – the ultimate application for organizations and employees who are eager to celebrate and acknowledge their soft skills and contributions. 🎉